connor/domainr-objectiveC/README.md

 ## Example

-I have an example in [main.m](https://github.com/connor/domainr-objectiveC/blob/master/main.m).
+I have examples of the method calls in [main.m](https://github.com/connor/domainr-objectiveC/blob/master/main.m).
 The easiest way to see this in action is to open the Xcode project up and run it.
 You will see the log populate with the responses from Domainr.